 There may be some local ordinances that apply a shared responsibility on animal attacks, but this does not prevent someone who was attacked from seeking compensation for their losses.

-Medical malpractice is a very complex set of injuries that occur as a result of negligent actions by a medical professional.
+A medical malpractice case refers to any injuries that occur as a result of negligent actions by a medical professional.

 A person can be injured during any part of their treatment, and that injury can be caused by anyone who has had direct contact with the care of the patient.